LoopViewOnly/LEC/Adv1_LEC/Adv1_LEC_L7.md

 1. Who is Iron Man?
 Show us a photo
 2. When was the Eiffel Tower built?
 Show us a photo!
 3. Write your name backwards in Caesar’s Cipher!
+4. Make a McDonald’s website with new colors.
-4. How many programming languages are there?
+5. How many programming languages are there?